This is an overview.

 =ChartAxisScale(“Sheet1″,”Chart 2″,”Max”,”Value”,”Primary”,C19)

-This function modifies the properties of an Excel chart axis.
-It sets the minimum or maximum value, or sets it to “Auto”, for the value (Y) or category (X) axis, either on the primary or secondary axis.
-The function is passed 6 parameters:
+This function modifies the properties of the Excel chart axis: sets the minimum or maximum value, or sets it to “Auto”, for the value (Y) or category (X) axis, either on the primary or secondary axis.
+The function includes 6 parameters:

-The function returns a string indicating the final state of the axis after the modification.
+The function returns a string with the final state of the axis.

 Download Practice Workbook